Syrian peace process: Implementation and violations

 On 21 August 2025, Hawar News Agency reported about "mass dissatisfaction" among citizens concerning hate speech in Syria and calls to implement March 10 agreement.

 On 24 August 2025, the SDF reported that "armed groups affiliated with the Damascus government" launched an attack on a military post of the al-Kasra Military Council in the town of al-Junaynah, Deir Ezzor's western countryside, violating the ceasefire.

 On 15 October, Abdel Hamid al-Muhbash, co-chair of the DAANES negotiating delegation, stated that security and military committees had been created, had visited Damascus for negotiations, and that the negotiations were progressing.
 A result of the negotiations was the holding of school exams in North and East Syria.
 The head of the military negotiating committee, Sipan Hemo, stated that the negotiating atmosphere was "generally positive" but was limited to "verbal promises and general hopes, with no clear or written agreements".
 Hemo stated that the Transitional Government had not yet created "genuine trust and safety among Syria's various communities" with "serious steps".
 He stated that the integration of the SDF into the Syrian armed forces would have to "be based on mutual respect and partnership – not on the exclusionary or eliminationist views still present among some in Damascus".
 Hemo proposed the return of Afrin District residents, compensation for victims, and accountability for the perpetrators of human rights violations as a test of the Transitional Government's willingness to carry out the integration.
 He stated that the SDF was ready to form "the core nucleus of the new Syrian army", given what he viewed as the SDF's ability to coordinate with "all Syrian communities, including Sunnis, Kurds, Druze, Alawites, Christians," and the Transitional Government.

-On 3 November, the Ministry of Education amended the curriculum to label Kurdish and other languages as “foreign,” with Arabic remaining the sole exception, marking a violation of the March Agreement.
+On 3 November, the Ministry of Education amended the curriculum to label Kurdish and other languages as "foreign", with Arabic remaining the sole exception, marking a violation of the March Agreement.
+Per its 2023 constitution, DAANES has three official languages: Arabic, Kurdish (Kurmanji) and Syriac.

+January 2026 agreement

+On 18 January 2026, Syrian President Ahmed al-Sharaa announced a broad ceasefire agreement with the Kurdish-led SDF during the government's advance in northeastern Syria.
+The deal was published as a 14-point agreement outlining the terms for a comprehensive ceasefire and integration process.
+By 30 January, both sides had agreed to withdraw fighters from frontlines, allow government forces into Kurdish strongholds like al-Hasakah and Qamishli, integrate SDF fighters and institutions into state structures, recognize Kurdish civil and educational rights, and permit displaced persons to return.